gavr-games/kingdom-g/docs/docs/engine/client_api.md

 ### `client.api.init_test_game()`

-Initialises a test game with two players (for debugging).
+Initialises a test game with two players and some test objects.

 ### `client.api.get_game_data()`

-Returns all game data as js object (for debugging).
+Returns all game data as js object.

 ### `client.api.get_all_coords()`